 Why you Don’t Need a Screen Guard on a Kindle Paperwhite

 I see a lot of you Googling: “Kindle Paperwhite 10th generation screen protector,” or “Kindle Paperwhite 2019 screen protector.”
 Somebody even looked for a “tempered glass for kindle.”
 Why do you want to spoil your reading experience?
 The Kindle Paperwhite does not need a screen protector!
 You will only spoil the reading experience!
-Okay, I was rereading the rest of this article and noticed that it contains a lot of fluff.
-For those that simply wish to know why it’s not necessary to have a screen guard on a Kindle Paperwhite, here are the reasons;
+It’s not necessary to have a screen guard on a Kindle Paperwhite and the reasons are given below.
+Meanwhile, what you do need, and what I have on my own kindle is a case or cover.
+I bought mine cheap off Amazon.
+You can choose one that fits your device’s year and size.

 1. Most of the screen guards that are out there will introduce glare onto the Paperwhite screen.